HariAcidReign/DS-and-ML-Resources/README.md

 <p> Hmu with a thanks if my material was of use to you
 <p><strong>I will be updating this repo with new stuff pretty frequently, so stay tuned :) </strong> </p>

+<em> Posting soon: My AndrewNG Machine Learning notes.
+So stay tuned for that xD </em>